HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Results

 \subsection{Solution Space Distribution}

 Returning batches of diverse solutions indicates that a batched local solver is doing a good job at sampling across the space of local optima to find good globalizing solutions.
-As such, to evaluate the diversity of solutions and extent of solution space coverage, we computed the Maximum Mean Discrepancy (MMD) score between solver joint configurations and a ground truth reference distribution.
-For each of the 100 randomly sampled target poses, solvers were initialized with a batch size of 2000 and the best 50 joint configurations with the smallest pose error were retained.
-These samples were compared against 50 ground truth samples generated by TRAC-IK~\cite{beeson2015trac}, which were seeded with random initial joint configurations to create a diverse distribution over the feasible solution space.

-\cref{tab:mmd} showcases the MMD scores across solvers.
-Smaller MMD values indicate the solver's solution space distribution better approximate the ground truth coverage.
-HJCD-IK achieves the lowest MMD (0.02983), suggesting that it better represents the solution space by returning a diverse set of joint configurations despite the minimized return batch size.
-IKFlow demonstrates a competitive MMD score (0.03670), however, PyRoki (0.04514) and CuRobo (0.05348) exhibit noticeably higher values, indicating less diversity and coverage in returned solutions.

-In addition to MMD, we also report the squared MMD ($\text{MMD}^2$) which provides additional information about the variance of the distribution as it is more sensitive to small discrepancies in coverage.
-HJCD-IK maintains the smallest squared MMD (0.00089), demonstrating its ability to consistently generate a diverse set of solutions per target pose.
-With a minimized return batch, HJCD-IK is still able to preserve redundancy in the solution manifold, ensuring robustness in a feasible solution.
-In contrast, IKFlow, PyRoki, and CuRobo all present high squared MMD scores indicating reduced variability in their batch of returned solutions.
+To evaluate this, we computed the Maximum Mean Discrepancy (MMD) between solver joint configurations and an approximate ground-truth distribution generated via TRAC-IK~\cite{beeson2015trac}.
+For each of 100 target poses, we compared the 50 best configurations from a batch of 2000 solves from each solver against 50 randomly seeded ground-truth samples.
+As shown in Table~\ref{tab:mmd}, HJCD-IK achieves the lowest MMD (0.02261) and squared MMD (0.00051), indicating that its returned solutions most closely approximate the ground-truth manifold.
+While IKFlow is competitive in MMD (0.03670), both PyRoki and cuRobo exhibit significantly higher scores, suggesting reduced diversity.
+The superior performance of HJCD-IK, particularly in $\text{MMD}^2$, demonstrates its ability to consistently preserve solution redundancy and maintain high-variance coverage even with a minimized return batch.
+We diagram the impact of this in~\cref{fig:f1}, demonstrating the larger breadth of solutions returned by HJCD-IK over baselines.